kenshinmax/swd-jet-form/README.md

 </li>
 </ol>
 ## Run
 Oracle JET provides tooling (grunt) and pre-configured grunt tasks for running your application.
-In a commandline, navigate to the swd-jet-form directory and enter grunt serve.
+In a command-line, navigate to the swd-jet-form directory and enter grunt serve.